 In the age of desk jobs and extended periods of sitting, our hip flexors have become weakened.
 The group of muscles around your pelvic girdle work together to help stabilise the body, so when they are weakened, this can lead to injury and inefficient running form.

 According to a 2015 study, incorporating hip and core strengthening exercises into a rehab routine following a knee injury can lead to earlier resolution of pain and greater overall gains in strength compared with knee-related protocols only.

 It’s not just a tall posture that hips can help with.
 Hips are also important when helping to propel the body forward.
 When the hip extends, it swings the leg forward as quickly as possible after setting off after push-off.

 The key takeaway?
 Strong hips can help you run faster and stronger for longer.

-Here are my favourite hip strengthening exercises.
+In this post I’d like to share my favourite hip strengthening exercises.
 Some of these can be done without equipment.
-Others you can use a resistance band to add that extra, well, resistance!

 Single leg deadlift

 - Hold a kettlebell in one hand, hanging to the side.
 Stand on one leg, on the same side that you hold the kettlebell.

 - Keeping that knee slightly bent, perform a stiff-legged deadlift by bending at the hip, extending your free leg behind you for balance.